wp-plugins/iq-block-country/readme.txt

 If you want IPv6 support be sure to press the "Download new GeoIP IPv6 database" button.
 At this time the IPv6 database is not downloaded automatically.

+= Does this plugin work with caching? =

+In some circumstances: No

+The plugin does it best to prevent caching of the "You are blocked" message.
+However most caching software can be forced to cache anyway.
+You may or may not be able to control the behaviour of the caching method.

+The plugin does it bests to avoid caching but under circumstances the message does get cached.
+Either change the behaviour of your caching software or disable the plugin.

 = How can I get a new version of the GeoIP database? =